Convergence is a blueprint for innovation

 A Psychologically Prepared Future Defence Force

 How can we prepare and support the Australian Defence Force psychologically for the unique, emerging implications of 21st Century warfare?
-This special Convergence Series event will bring together current and former members of the Australian Defence Force, researchers and practitioners from a range of disciplines, to explore what a psychologically prepared 21st Century Defence Force looks like, and what is required to reach that state.
+This Convergence Series event brought together current and former members of the Australian Defence Force, researchers and practitioners from a range of disciplines, to explore what a psychologically prepared 21st Century Defence Force looks like, and what is required to reach that state.

 Building Resilient Systems

 What does resilience look like, and how can we build systems that are able to avoid, withstand, recover from, adapt to, and evolve through adversity?
-This Convergence Series session will kickstart conversations about resilience as an enabler for prosperity and productivity.
-A panel and an audience of experts from diverse fields will discuss the latest developments and thinking on how to enable, encourage, and design resilient individual, organisational, national, and global systems – in particular, where they have defence and national security implications.
-As with all our Convergence Series sessions, our goal is to broaden and build the research community [...]
+This Convergence Series session kickstarted conversations about resilience as an enabler for prosperity and productivity.
+A panel and an audience of experts from diverse fields discussed the latest developments and thinking on how to enable, encourage, and design resilient individual, organisational, national, and global systems – in particular, where they have defence and national security implications.
+As with all our Convergence Series sessions, our goal was to broaden and build the research community engaging with [...]

 Human Centred Intelligent Systems